Supercharge your social media strategy with data analytics

 Only by looking at your analytics can you ground your goals in numbers you can actually achieve.

 Setting goals is a great starting point, but you also need to be able to tell if you achieved them.
 Social media analytics gives you the tools for measuring your social media performance.
-This allows you to check in on your performance throughout the process to address areas that need improvement.
+This allows you to check in on your performance throughout the process to identify areas that need improvement.

-Why social media analytics makes your social media better
+Why analytics makes your social media stronger

 Social analytics should be the foundation of any social media strategy.

 Only through gathering the proper data can you make the decisions you need to outperform the competition (other businesses in your space) in an increasingly-crowded social media world.

 Here’s the good news: Social media, with a plethora of available data at any time of day, lends itself well to measurement.